tschaban/SONOFF-MQTT-LUA/README.md

 * setup.lua
 * app.lua

-Below code does it and in addition removed lua files afterwards - they are no longer required after they are compiled
+Below code does it and in addition removes lua files afterwards - they are no longer required after they are compiled
 ```
 node.compile("config.lua")
 node.compile("setup.lua")